County Charter Review Commission

 - Communication between Council members and Executive staff.

 - Prohibition of Special Laws

-Most of these issues came up at the March 1 meeting.
+Most of these issues came up at the March 1 meeting, but no changes resulted.